-Community Involvement (10 points)
+Community Involvement (15 points)

 To what extent did the project positively involve others in the community?
+Please describe the community.
 What community resources, expertise, leadership, or publicity did the applicant(s) use?

-Project innovation (10 points)
+Project Creativity and Innovation (10 points)

 How did the applicant(s) use innovative approaches to achieve positive results?